-RevisionDate Revisor Description of Revision April2021 - v4 M Juan Updates to include (in line with policy provided by legal team): Pupils with Special Educational Needs and/or Disabilities Complaints New list of prohibited items Revision of policy aims Revision on roles & responsibilities April 2021 - v3 M Juan Updates to include: • Everyone's invited EMAT statement March 2021 - v2 M Juan Updates to include wording reflecting COVID 19 guidance: serious or persistent breach of the new COVID-19 protection rules may be sanctioned by the Headteacher, including in extreme cases permanent exclusion.
+RevisionDate Revisor Description of Revision Sept 2022 - V5 M Juan Updates to include: Removal of COVID restrictions mentions Update wording across the policy in line with new 2022 guidance from the DfE: Behaviour in Schools, Suspension & Permanent Exclusion and Searching, Screening and Confiscation.
+Adding to section 9 the need of recording in MyConcern all searches for prohibited items and any searches conducted by police.
+Adding to section 11 the word 'pupils' to physical and verbal incidents Adding to section 18 the 'Pupil Suspension & Exclusion' policy June2021 - V4 M Juan Updates to include (in line with policy provided by legal team): • Pupils with Special Educational Needs and/or Disabilities • Complaints • New list of prohibited items • Revision of policy aims • Revision on roles & responsibilities April 2021 - v3 M Juan Updates to include: • Everyone's invited EMAT statement March 2021 - v2 M Juan Updates to include wording reflecting COVID 19 guidance: serious or persistent breach of the new COVID-19 protection rules may be sanctioned by the Head of School, including in extreme cases permanent exclusion.
 May 2020 - v1 M Juan New EMAT Behaviour Policy issued to all schools